sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/guides/ui/corpuscreator/README.md

 ## Access Management

+<div style="max-width: 400px; float: right; padding: 1em;">{@img access-management.png Access Management}</div>

 Voyant provides some basic access management functions that are intended to help control who can access a given corpus.
-It's worth mentioning that each corpus is given a unique 32-character code when it's created, which amounts to 2^128 or 340,282,366,920,938,463,463,374,607,431,768,211,456 possibilities.
+It's worth mentioning that each corpus is given a unique 32-character code when it's created, which amounts to 2<sup>128</sup> or 340,282,366,920,938,463,463,374,607,431,768,211,456 possibilities.
 In other words, it's extremely unlikely that anyone would stumble upon your corpus by accident or by luck.
 That doesn't mean that your corpus is entirely safe from prying eyes, it's possible for a URL or for parameters to be detected during usual web communication, for instance.

 The access codes that can be specified in Voyant are an additional level of protection.
 These shouldn't be considered as passwords, not least because Voyant is not normally hosted on a secure server (with https traffic), so any access codes are transmitted in the clear.
 Still, under normal circumstances, the access codes can help further restrict access, if needed.